nur-srijan/tictactoe-web/README.md

 ## License

-This project is licensed under the GPL v3.0 License - see the LICENSE file for details.
+This project is licensed under the MIT licence - see the LICENSE file for details.

 ## Acknowledgments